dmytrov/cell_segmentation/readme.txt

 1. Add pathes to the matlab's classpath.txt:
   %CodeRoot%\Java\CellLab\bin\
   %CodeRoot%\Java\CellLab\miglayout15-swing.jar
-where %CodeRoot% is cell_segmentation code root
+where %CodeRoot% is cell_segmentation code root.

+2. Restart matlab

+3. In matlab go to
+  %CodeRoot%\Matlab

-2. Run it by typing
+4. Start it by typing
   CellLab
 in the matlab's command prompt